 SCHEDULE P – PART 1

-1. Premiums earned and losses paid, unpaid, and incurred should reconcile with the Statement of Income page.
+Premiums earned and losses paid, unpaid, and incurred should reconcile with the Statement of Income page.
 Part 1 – Summary is the total of the Schedule P lines.
-Non-proportional assumed reinsurance – Property, Liability and Financial Lines can be summed together as reported.

-2. The columnar headings provide instructions necessary for completion.
+The columnar headings provide instructions necessary for completion.

-a.
 “Assumed” means reinsurance assumed, including from affiliated pooling agreements, but excluding any non proportional reinsurance assumed reported as a separate line and reported accordingly.

-b.
 “Direct” means as directly written, but not if part of an affiliated pooling agreement.

-c.
 “Ceded” means reinsurance ceded on business so reported as direct or assumed.

+The number of claims reported is to be cumulative by incurred year.
+The number of claims reported in each incurred year is equal to the number of open claims at the end of the current year plus cumulative claims closed with or without payment in current and previous calendar years.

+If the company changes its method of counting claims, the new method should be disclosed in Schedule P Interrogatories, Interrogatory 7.

-3. Number of Claims Reported, Column 12, applies to Auto Liability (commercial and private passenger), Workers’ Compensation, Medical Professional Liability, Homeowners/Farmowners Multiple Peril, Commercial Multiple Peril, Other Liability, Products Liability Auto Physical Damage and Warranty only.
+Number of Claims Reported, Column 12, applies to Auto Liability (commercial and private passenger), Workers’ Compensation, Medical Professional Liability, Homeowners/Farmowners Multiple Peril, Commercial Multiple Peril, Other Liability, Products Liability Auto Physical Damage and Warranty only.
 This column may be left blank in all other lines, including the Summary.
 For each year, this Column should include the cumulative number of claims reported through the annual statement date for pooled and non-pooled business.
 Number of Claims Outstanding, Column 25, must be reported for all lines, except Non-proportional assumed reinsurance – Property, Liability and Financial Lines.
 For reporting entities reporting on a pooling basis, the pooling percentage should be applied to claim count as well as dollar amounts.
-Indicate in the Interrogatories whether per claim or per claimant.
+Indicate in the Interrogatories whether claim count information is reported per claim or per claimant.

-4. Cumulative salvage and subrogation received and losses and expenses paid should be reported for each specified incurred year.
+Cumulative salvage and subrogation received and losses and expenses paid should be reported for each specified incurred year.